curieshicy/JRgui/README.md

 ## Citation:

 If you use this program and like it, please consider citing: <i>Chenyang Shi and Thomas B. Borchardt, "JRgui: A python program of Joback and Reid method", accepted to be published in ACS Omega</i>.

+## Acknowledge:

+I thank helps from Jason Biggs when developing and testing SMARTS codes for functional groups used in Joback and Reid method.